KorayGocmen/openforum/README.md

 * **USER** - A user is anyone that can use the app.
 User's have: *auth_token/email/name/password/channels/admin*

-* **MESSAGE** - A message is a text send between two users.
-Every message belongs to a conversation.
+* **MESSAGE** - A message is a text send between two users or from a user to a channel.
 A message has: *message_body/sender/sender_id/receiver/receiver_id/message_type*.

 * **CHANNEL** - A channel is any public channel where all users are allowed to send messages.
 Every venue and event have a channel and any user can message to the channel.
 It is a "group chat" for any venue/event/etc.